 Mother and daughter team Monica and Lee founded Tan Rosie Foods in 2010 creating tantalising Caribbean food inspired by family recipes from Grenada and Carriacou from Birmingham, UK.

-Lee was very inspired by her mothers cooking whilst growing up and has always loved experimenting in the kitchen.
+Karie-Ann Lee was very inspired by her mothers cooking whilst growing up and has always loved experimenting in the kitchen.
 She left her previous career as a sportswear apparel/graphic designer, working for many famous international sports brands, and teamed up with her mother Monica to create Tan Rosie utilising her design and branding skills, whilst learning traditional recipes from her mother.
 Lee designed and created the Tan Rosie brand and logos and since working with her mother, she too now creates unique Caribbean recipes and food products inspired by her mother’s teachings.

 The name ‘Tan’ is an affectionate name for ‘Aunt’ in the Caribbean – Aunty, Tanty, Tan!
 ‘Rosie’ is Monica’s grandmother who inspired her to cook, she was known as ‘Tan Rosie’ throughout the family and beyond.

 Carriacou is an island parish of Grenada and is situated in the southern part of the Caribbean above Venezuela.
 It’s a sleepy, sun-kissed island measuring only 13 square miles.
 The island has many quiet sandy beaches with an array of palm trees facing the turquoise sea.
 Many of the neighbouring islands are home to many famous celebrities and rock stars!
 It’s the perfect holiday retreat!